 Create a high-performance VM

-This page is for platform administrators within platform administrator groups responsible for creating virtual machines.
+This document is for platform administrators within platform administrator groups responsible for creating virtual machines.
 For more information, see Audiences for GDC air-gapped documentation.

 Before you begin